 - You can see the status of the search in the next window.
 If completed, then click More and hit on the Export Results

 - A new window will pop up.
 Here you can choose whether to include encrypted files or the Output option to export mailbox to PST from Office 365.
-I’ll suggest you go with the default option as it’s the most reasonable for backup Microsoft 365 mailboxes to PST files.
+I’ll suggest you go with the default option as it’s the most reasonable for Export Office 365 mailbox to PST files.

 - Now, copy the Export key from the popup, and click the Download Result

 - Now, the eDiscovery PST Export tool will start.
-Paste the copied export key here, then browse the location for Office 365 export; mailbox to PST.
+Paste the copied export key here, then browse the location to export Office 365 mailbox to PST.

 - At last, click on the Finish button, and your mailboxes will start exporting into the local drive.